bigr4232/csgo-pugs-and-smokes/discord-bot/README.md

 - discordOwnerID -> discord id of main admin of bot

-- HOST -> external IP address of server-controller that the bot communicates with
+- dbhost -> IP address or hostname of database

-- PORT -> Port to send packets on that IP address for the server-controller
+- dbuser -> Username to use to connect to database

+- dbpassword -> Password to connect to database

 ### config.yaml example